top of page

 The word 'incisive' derives its etymology from the Latin word 'incisus,' which is the past participle of 'incidere,' meaning 'to cut into' or 'to carve.'
 This term was originally associated with the act of physically cutting or carving into something.
 Over time, it took on a metaphorical sense, referring to the skillful and precise way in which one can 'cut' or dissect complex ideas or opinions with clarity and directness.
 Thus, the adjective 'incisive' came to describe the ability to express challenging thoughts or viewpoints in a clear, confident, and penetrating manner, much like a sharp blade cutting through the complexities of a subject.

-Quiz: Find the meaning of incisive
+Quiz: Find the meaning of the adjective incisive:

 Try Again!